valleysonata/portofolio/README.md

 ## About

-A retro terminal-styled personal portfolio for Adyaraka Banyu Langit.
-The page drops visitors straight into a fake `~/` shell: an ASCII name logo with falling rain, a `cat contact.txt` link row, and an interactive `raka-agent` chat at the bottom that answers questions about the owner's resume in real time.

-Everything is static - no framework, no bundler - and the whole site is one HTML file plus a few CSS and JS modules.
+A retro terminal-styled personal portfolio website; the whole site is one HTML file plus a few CSS and JS modules.
 The AI agent runs through a small Cloudflare Worker that proxies requests to Groq, so the API key never ships in the frontend bundle.

 ## Features